tomhallmain/sd-runner/README.md

 The following locales are supported in the UI: en (English), de (Deutsh), fr (Français), es (Español), it (Italiano).
 Theoretically the prompt outputs could be set up for any written language that has Unicode support by modifying the existing concepts files or adding a path to the config `concepts_dirs` to override concepts files.

+Excepting the concepts files, application data is encrypted for security.
+Logs are not currently being stored and will not be until they can be encrypted.